hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### Genes detected per cell

-Seeing gene detection in the range of 500-5000.
-Similar expectations for gene detection as for UMI detection, although may be a bit lower than UMIs.
+We have similar expectations for gene detection as for UMI detection, although it may be a bit lower than UMIs.
+For high quality data, the proportional histogram should contain **a single large peak that represents cells that were encapsulated**.
+If we see a **small shoulder** to the right of the major peak (not present in our data), or a bimodal distribution of the cells, that can indicate a couple of things.
+It might be that there are a set of **cells that failed** for some reason.
+It could also be that there are **biologically different types of cells** (i.e. quiescent cell populations, dead or dying cells), and/or one type is much smaller than the other (i.e. cells with high counts may be cells that are larger in size).
+Therefore, this threshold should be assessed with other metrics that we describe in this lesson.

 ```r
 # Visualize the distribution of genes detected per cell via histogram